dvdoug/BoxPacker/docs/too-large-items.rst

 This includes the case where there are no boxes large enough to pack a particular item.
 The normal operation of the Packer class is to throw an ``NoBoxesAvailableException``.
 If your application has well-defined logging and monitoring it may be sufficient to simply allow the exception to bubble up to your generic handling layer and handle like any other runtime failure.
+Applications that do that can make an assumption that if no exceptions were thrown, then all items were successfully placed into a box.

-Alternatively, you may wish to catch it explicitly and have domain-specific handling logic e.g.
+Alternatively, you might wish to catch the exception explicitly and have domain-specific handling logic e.g.

 .. code-block:: php